![]() |

 EDIT 25.05.2020

-We have received a few questions on combining TM165HW with Lowrance HDS Gen 3.
-Technically it can be done, using adapter 000-13977-001 (LINK).
-But since TM165HW was launched after the softwareupdates for HDS Gen 3 ended, you will not get XID to work, (meaning the transducer will not be automatically recognized by the HDS Gen 3) and you will not be able to choose TM165HW manually from the list of transdecuers in the HDS either.
+(LINK).
+But since TM165HW was launched after the softwareupdates for HDS Gen 3 ended, you will not get XID to work, (meaning the transducer will not be automatically recognized by the HDS Gen 3) and you will not be able to choose TM165HW manually from the list of transducers in the HDS either.
 To get around that, you can set transducer to unknow or HST-WSBL, and then on the Sonar-page set frequenzy to high chirp or 200 kHz in the menu to the right (do not use anything else as the TM165HW does not support other frequenzies found in the menu on the HDS when doing this).

 Please be advised that this method of operations has some limitations.
 One is wattage, the TM165HW will (if used with HDS Carbon or Live which supports the XID in the transducer) have a maximum RMS output of 600W.
 Without a working XID the HDS will limit that to 300W RMS, which obviously limits the transducers capabilities over deeper water.